lindaprotocol/documentation-en/docs/using_javatron/installing_javatron.md

 ### Speeding Up Node Data Synchronization

 For Mainnet and Nile Testnet, a newly launched node needs to synchronize a large amount of data, which will take a significant amount of time.
-You can use [data snapshots](https://tronprotocol.github.io/documentation-en/using_javatron/backup_restore/#main-net-data-snapshot) to accelerate node synchronization.
+You can use [data snapshots](https://lindaprotocol.github.io/documentation-en/using_javalinda/backup_restore/#main-net-data-snapshot) to accelerate node synchronization.

 The operational steps are as follows:

 1. Download the latest data snapshot.
-2. Unzip it to the `output-directory` within your `tron` project.
+2. Unzip it to the `output-directory` within your `linda` project.
 3. Then start the node; the node will continue to synchronize based on the data snapshot.

 ### Specifying Super Representative Account Private Key Using Keystore + Password